s1n7/landing-page/README.md

-This is a landing page project to put my CSS skills into practice.
+This is a landing page about black holes.
+Its purpose is to put my CSS skills into practice.